 Will I still need surgery after therapy?

-One is aesthetic and other is form and function.
+One is aesthetic and the other is form and function.
 We can 100% help you with the function part which anyways you will need to work on whether you opt for surgery or not.

-Second is aesthetic part, and we might not be able to 100% help you with that.
+Second is the aesthetic part, and we might not be able to 100% help you with that.
 But we can point you to the right resources.

 Comments